 In the following years, there were devastating crop failures throughout Europe and as far away as Japan, causing immense hardship in many countries.
 Some theories suggest that the Fires of Skaftá River indirectly triggered the French Revolution.

 One Sunday, as the eruption reached its peak, Father Jón Steingrímsson held a service in his church in the small town of Kirkjubæjarklaustur.
 A month and a half had passed since the eruption had begun.
 Father Jón considered the eruption to be a punishment from God for debauchery, laziness, and sinful living.
 The lava flow was bearing down on the town at speed with thunderous rumblings and crashes.
 The terrified residents believed their only hope lay in the church.
 A service began and Father Jón called to God, promising that his congregation would repent their wicked and sinful ways.
 As the service continued, the lava-flow reached the course of the Skaftá river near an outcrop called Systrastapi, just outside the town.
 And there it stopped.
 This remarkable event was attributed to Father Jón’s compelling prayers and his address to the congregation is now known as the “Sermon of Fire”.

 The snow-white caps of the mountains to the west of Hunkubakkar hide another dormant threat to the otherwise tranquil lives of the residents of South Iceland.
 Under the thick ice of Mýrdalsjökull sleeps the active volcano Katla, which last erupted in 1918.
-When Katla wakens and hot lava bursts out under the glacier there is a sudden, massive melting of ice and millions of litres of melt-water burst out from under the ice and spill over the surrounding plain, washing away farms and villages.
+When Katla wakens and hot lava bursts out under the glacier there is a sudden, massive melting of ice and millions of liters of melt-water burst out from under the ice and spill over the surrounding plain, washing away farms and villages.
 The glacial burst leaves a thick deposit of black volcanic sand in its wake.